Five adults will fit well in the Escalade, but anyone sentenced to the third-row seat will have a hard time getting in place.

 Between six and eight passengers in all can ride in the Escalade.
 Those in front have the best experience.
 Kelley Blue Book points out that the seats in front have good travel on their tracks, but in the second row it's a big climb behind them to get to the rear bench.

 Car and Driver agrees about the third-row seat and calls it "skimpy."
 Other sources complement the big front seats, wide and thickly padded for comfort, and the second-row seats with their ample knee and head room.

 Cargo space in the Escalade ranges from huge in standard-length models, to positively vast in the ESV edition.

 There is no shortage of luxury inside the 2008 Cadillac Escalade; it "communicates luxury instantly," according to Cars.com.
 The quality of interior materials is high, too.
-Automobile reports that, with “the exception of bristly carpet and cheap-feeling upper dashboard material, the three-row interior's soft-touch surfaces and finely damped switches are a step or two above what you'd find in a Tahoe or a GMC Yukon,” but disliked the clock’s permanent glare from the windshield.
-Motor Trend appreciated the Escalade's tightly manufactured “1mm interior gaps” and its handsome "blue-lighted gauges,” as well as a large “eight-inch nav screen.”
-Kelley Blue Book, however, thought the "blue pointers impair readability."
+Motor Trend appreciated the Escalade's handsome "blue-lighted gauges," but Kelley Blue Book, thought the "blue pointers impair readability."